-The Company recognizes revenues from selling goods at a point in time when control over the product is transferred to customers (upon delivery), at the net selling price, which reflects reserves for variable consideration, potential discounts and allowances.
-The sales reserve is calculated based on expected sales and the anticipated net average selling price.
+The Company recognizes revenues from selling goods at a point in time when control over the product is transferred to customers (upon delivery).

 The transaction price is the consideration to which the Company expects to be entitled from the customer.
-The consideration promised in a contract with the Company's customers may include fixed amounts and variable amounts.
-The Company estimates the variable consideration and includes it in the transaction price using the most likely outcome method, and only to the extent the variable consideration is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
+The consideration promised in a contract with a Company's customer is based on either fixed amounts or variable amounts.
+Variable amounts are based on the average net selling price of the drug product in the applicable territory.
+The Company estimates the variable consideration and recognizes revenue only to the extent the variable consideration is probable and that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 Prior to recognizing revenue from variable consideration, the Company uses significant judgment to determine the probability of significant reversal of such revenue.